swissarmychainsaw/now-playing/docs/Comprehensive_Requirements.md

   - Active category should be visually highlighted

 - **Movie Display**
-  - Grid layout of movie cards (5 movies)
+  - Grid layout of movie cards (ONLY 5 movies)
   - Each card shows:
     - Movie poster
     - Title